L'IMAD Holding

 L'IMAD Holding is the third sovereign pillar in the upgraded SCFEA architecture and the structural mechanism by which the consolidated ADQ-successor portfolio is separated from the Tahnoon retained-portfolio cluster, with cross-pillar interlock to Mubadala maintained through Khaldoon Al Mubarak's seat on the L'IMAD board.

 L'IMAD Holding is an Abu Dhabi sovereign-investment holding entity formed in January 2026 by resolution of the Supreme Council for Financial and Economic Affairs (SCFEA), the body that oversees the principal pillars of the United Arab Emirates sovereign-investment architecture 1.
-According to UAE state media and Gulf-region press summarized in the Round 6 finding record, the SCFEA resolution consolidated the prior portfolio of ADQ (Abu Dhabi Developmental Holding) — approximately 263 billion US dollars in assets under management, 25 investment companies and platforms, and more than 250 subsidiaries — into the new L'IMAD entity, with post-consolidation total assets under management reported at approximately 300 billion US dollars 1.
+According to UAE state media and Gulf-region press summarized in the finding record, the SCFEA resolution consolidated the prior portfolio of ADQ (Abu Dhabi Developmental Holding) — approximately 263 billion US dollars in assets under management, 25 investment companies and platforms, and more than 250 subsidiaries — into the new L'IMAD entity, with post-consolidation total assets under management reported at approximately 300 billion US dollars 1.

-According to the Round 6 finding record, L'IMAD is chaired by Khaled bin Mohamed bin Zayed Al Nahyan, the Crown Prince of Abu Dhabi and eldest son of UAE President Mohamed bin Zayed Al Nahyan, who assumed the chairmanship from his uncle Sheikh Tahnoon bin Zayed Al Nahyan, the prior ADQ chair 1.
+L'IMAD is chaired by Khaled bin Mohamed bin Zayed Al Nahyan, the Crown Prince of Abu Dhabi and eldest son of UAE President Mohamed bin Zayed Al Nahyan, who assumed the chairmanship from his uncle Sheikh Tahnoon bin Zayed Al Nahyan, the prior ADQ chair 1.
 The managing director and chief executive officer is named in the same record as Jassem Mohamed Bu Ataba Al Zaabi 1.
 Khaldoon Al Mubarak, managing director and group chief executive officer of Mubadala Investment Company, is named on the L'IMAD board, providing a direct governance interlock between the new entity and the Mubadala pillar 2.

 Formation and Consolidation

-According to UAE state media, AGBI, and Global Finance Magazine reporting summarized in the Round 6 finding record, L'IMAD Holding Company was formed in January 2026 by resolution of the Supreme Council for Financial and Economic Affairs (SCFEA) 1.
+According to UAE state media, AGBI, and Global Finance Magazine reporting summarized in the finding record, L'IMAD Holding Company was formed in January 2026 by resolution of the Supreme Council for Financial and Economic Affairs (SCFEA) 1.
 The same SCFEA resolution consolidated the prior portfolio of ADQ (Abu Dhabi Developmental Holding) into the new entity 1.

-According to the Round 6 finding record, the consolidated ADQ portfolio at the time of the resolution comprised approximately 263 billion US dollars in assets under management, 25 investment companies and platforms, and more than 250 subsidiaries 1.
+The consolidated ADQ portfolio at the time of the resolution comprised approximately 263 billion US dollars in assets under management, 25 investment companies and platforms, and more than 250 subsidiaries 1.
 The post-consolidation total assets under management figure for L'IMAD is reported in the same record at approximately 300 billion US dollars, indicating that additional assets beyond the inherited ADQ portfolio were folded into the new structure, although the finding record does not enumerate the specific incremental sources 1.

 Governance Structure

-According to the Round 6 finding record sourced to UAE state media and Gulf-region press, Khaled bin Mohamed bin Zayed Al Nahyan, the Crown Prince of Abu Dhabi and eldest son of UAE President Mohamed bin Zayed Al Nahyan, serves as Chairman of L'IMAD Holding 1.
+According to the finding record sourced to UAE state media and Gulf-region press, Khaled bin Mohamed bin Zayed Al Nahyan, the Crown Prince of Abu Dhabi and eldest son of UAE President Mohamed bin Zayed Al Nahyan, serves as Chairman of L'IMAD Holding 1.
 The chairmanship was transferred to him from his uncle Sheikh Tahnoon bin Zayed Al Nahyan, who chaired the predecessor entity ADQ prior to the January 2026 SCFEA resolution 1.
-The Round 6 finding record names Jassem Mohamed Bu Ataba Al Zaabi as managing director and chief executive officer 1.
+The finding record names Jassem Mohamed Bu Ataba Al Zaabi as managing director and chief executive officer 1.

 Position in the Three-Pillar SCFEA Model